kubedb/docs/docs/guides/ignite/custom-configuration/using-podtemplate.md

   phase: Ready
 ```

-So, we have successfully checked our sidecar filebeat container in Memcached database.
+So, we have successfully checked our sidecar filebeat container in Ignite database.

 ## Using Node Selector

-Here in this example we will use [node selector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) to schedule our memcached pod to a specific node.
+Here in this example we will use [node selector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) to schedule our ignite pod to a specific node.
 Applying nodeSelector to the Pod involves several steps.
 We first need to assign a label to some node that will be later used by the `nodeSelector` .
 Let’s find what nodes exist in your cluster.
 To get the name of these nodes, you can run:

 ```bash
 $ kubectl get nodes --show-labels